Raiden1411/zabi/docs/pages/api/evm/opcodes.md

 ### GenerateTable
 Generates the instruction opcode table.
-This is a similiar implementation to `std.enums.directEnumArray`
+This is a similar implementation to `std.enums.directEnumArray`

 ### Signature